“Therefore humble yourselves under the mighty hand of God, that He may exalt you in due time.”

 “Exalt” means to lift up.
 The lifting here is the lifting of revival.
 God will cause us to rise high spiritually.
 God places us into an exalted, higher spiritual plane when we humble ourselves before him.

 “Exalt” means promote.
-God will promote us in his plan.
-This promotion is not human recognition for valid promotion must come from God.
+God will enable us in his plan.
+This promotion is not human recognition, for valid promotion must come from God.
 God promotes those who recognize His sovereignty over their lives.
-Humility is accepting God’s providential working in our lives.
+Humility is accepting God’s providential work in our lives.

-Most of us believe that human recognition by a crowd of people is success.
+Most Christians believe that human recognition by a crowd of people equals success.
 Nothing could be farther from God’s viewpoint.
-When God exalts us, Madison Avenue can do nothing about it.
-God elevates us based on His character, so only God can promote the believer in this sense.
-God promotes those who humbly recognize His power and sovereignty.
+When God exalts people, Madison Avenue can do nothing about it.
+God elevates his own based on his character, so only God can promote the believer in this sense.
+God enables those who humbly recognize his power and sovereignty.

-It is encouraging to those under suffering that God will exalt them one day.
+It is encouraging to those who undergo suffering that God will exalt them one day.
 Humbling ourselves to be elevated is a spiritual paradox.
 If you want to go up, go down.